goosiboy/mousewheel-js/README.md

 # mousewheel-js

- A simple microlibrary for horizontal mouse wheel functionality.
+ A simple microlibrary for custom mouse wheel functionality.

  # How to use the library: